publiclab/Leaflet.DistortableImage/README.md

 `mode` (*optional*, default: "distort", value: *string*)

-Each editing mode corresponds to a separate editing tool.
+Each primary editing mode corresponds to a separate editing tool.

-This option determines the editing mode the image loads in initially, meaning that corresponding editing tool will always appear first when you interact with the image.
+This option sets the image's initial editing mode, meaning the corresponding editing tool will always appear first when you interact with the image.

 values available to pass to `mode` are:
 - "distort" (the default)